Bassdanger/second-brain/Kubernetes/Tips and Tricks.md

  ^D goes to end of page in chunks VIM
- ^U goes to top of page in chunks VIM k get -h | less pipes to less editor
+ ^U goes to top of page in chunks VIM k get -h | less pipes to less editor in vim or less, type /{search-terem} to quickly search
+	 "n" to go to next, "N" to go to previous